 Memphis police suspend 6th officer in wake of Tyre Nichols beating

+Three more Memphis officials fired and 6th police officer suspended in wake of Tyre Nichols beating

+Additional Memphis officials have been fired amid the fallout over Tyre Nichols’ death

+Two Memphis Fire Department emergency responders and a driver have been fired following the brutal beating of Tyre Nichols that resulted in the young man’s death.

-The Memphis Police Department has removed a sixth police officer from duty in the wake of Tyre Nichols beating and death.
+The Memphis Police Department also removed a sixth police officer from duty in Nichols’ death.

-A department spokesperson speaking with Fox 13 Memphis reportedly said a sixth officer, Preston Hemphill, has been put on administrative leave.
+A department spokesperson speaking with Fox 13 Memphis said a sixth officer, Preston Hemphill, has been put on administrative leave.

 The spokesperson did not elaborate on how the officer is related to Mr Nichols.